heathd/skintdance.org.uk/source/practical.md

 Included in the full weekend + accommodation ticket.
 It means sleeping bags and mattresses on the floor in the hall.
 You'll need to bring a sleeping bag, mat and pillow.
 If you can't get hold of these, let us know, we might be able to help.
 Ear plugs are also a good idea, as music and chatter travels!

 ### Outdoor camping
-For the hardy among you, there is a campsite close to the hall.
+For the hardy among you, there is camping available close to the hall.
 £5/unit (tent or caravan) per night.
 Payment will be collected on arrival, but please tick the relevant box on the booking form, so we have a good estimate of numbers.

 There are also B&Bs and self-catering cottages nearby.